gxchain/docs/docs/guide/apis.md

     "id": 1
 }' https://node23.gxb.io/rpc
 ```
+parameter description:

+Parameter in `[]` is signed transaction message body.

 ### `broadcast_transaction_synchronous`
 Broadcast a signed transaction to the network, and wait for the transaction result synchronously.
 Wait for about 2 seconds depending on factors such as network and transaction confirmation.